JeffCoster/merge/ex1.md

 ```

 >- elementFills is an object containing an array of objects, each object contains element to source mappings for a single data source
->>- in the example, there are two of these objects, for data sources globals, and productList
+>>- in the example, there are two of these objects, one for data source globals, and one for productList
 >>- the dataSrcJpath value is the json path to the required data source within dataSources, i.e dataSources.globals,
 and dataSources.productList